mohanadayman/currency-converter/README.md

    npm run dev
    ```

-The app will be available at http://localhost:5173/ by default.
-Tailwind CSS is
+The app will be available at http://localhost:5173/ by default or the next free port.